RoninMac/RoninMac/README.md

 ### A Computer Science student looking to grow and learn as a problem solver.
 I am passionate about discovering new things, meeting new people, and offering solutions to real-world problems.
 - 🌱 I’m currently learning Project Management and Machine Learning
-- 🔭 I’m currently working on graduating from school
+- 🔭 I’m currently working on graduating from school and my thesis on Workflow Management Systems
 - 😄 Pronouns: he/him
 - 📫 How to reach me:
 <div align="center">